konung/Parcelify/README.md

 ##### Exclude

 Same thing as include but... the opposite.
 This is mostly useful if you'd like to exclude specific items from getting your rate.
-You can use the SKU for this, as follow;
+Say you'd like this rate to be valid for all carts except if it contains a product with a SKU of ABC1 or DEF2, you could do;

 - **Field**: SKU
 - **Verb**: Exclude
-- **Value**: SKU1|SKU2|SKU3
+- **Value**: (ABC1)|(DEF2)

-The rate would then be valid for all addresses, except if one of the item has a SKU containing either "SKU1", "SKU2" or "SKU3".
-Be careful though, as in this example, "SKU10" would also be excluded, as it includes "SKU1".

 ##### Regex